 For many thousands of years, vecs have interacted with bionts in all aspects of life.
 They are seen throughout the civilized worlds as beings with heart and soul and feelings like any other, never again to suffer the humiliating slavery of the hu supremacists and others who would oppress and use them as subservient machines.

-Of course, out among some of the lesser worlds and biospheres of the Periphery, where enlightened central government is neither strong nor common, and civilization may give way to petty despotism, things have not really changed much since the bad old days.....
+Of course, out among some of the lesser worlds and biospheres of the Periphery where an enlightened central government is neither strong nor common, and civilization may give way to petty despotism, things have not really changed much since the bad old days.....

 - Adumbrans - Text by Tony Jones